-This topic needs to be broken out in the open, because it’s a huge issue in the postnatal period for both women and men.
+This topic is a big concern in the postnatal period for both women and men.

 All it takes is your willingness to understand what is really going on for your partner, then demonstrating that understanding by converting it into words and actions.

 So on that note willing men, let’s go!

 Firstly: Know That It’s Highly Likely Not About You, Dad…